Michael Monaghan

-Michael Monaghan (born 13 May 1980) is the current pathways and specialist coach for the Manly Warringah Sea Eagles in the National Rugby League and an Australian former professional rugby league footballer who played for the Canberra Raiders and Manly-Warringah Sea Eagles in the National Rugby League, and for the Warrington Wolves in the Super League.
+Michael Monaghan (born 13 May 1980) is the current assistant coach at the Gold Coast Titans in the National Rugby League and an Australian former professional rugby league footballer who played for the Canberra Raiders and Manly-Warringah Sea Eagles in the National Rugby League, and for the Warrington Wolves in the Super League.

 Background

 He is the brother of former Australia international Joel Monaghan.

 Playing career

 Canberra Raiders

-He played with the Canberra Raiders from 2001 to 2003.
+Monaghan played with the Canberra Raiders from 2001 to 2003.
+He made his first grade debut in round 16 of the 2001 NRL season against Cronulla at Bruce Stadium.
+Monaghan's last appearance for the club was Canberra's 17-16 elimination finals loss against the New Zealand Warriors during the 2003 NRL finals series.